Strawberry Creme Crepes

 - In a large bowl, combine the milk, eggs, butter and extract.
 Combine the flour, sugar and salt; add to milk mixture and mix well.
 Cover and refrigerate for 1 hour.

 - In a small saucepan, combine sugar and cornstarch; stir in water and lemon juice until smooth.
 Bring to a boil over medium heat; cook and stir for 1 minute or until thickened.
-Stir in extract and food coloring if desired.
+Stir in extract and, if desired, food coloring.
 Cool.
 Add strawberries.

 I made these for a brunch and everyone ate these and didn't touch the other stuff because these were so delicious!